dpc-sdp/WoVG-GMP-360/GTM360/1-initial-setup-import.md

 # **1 - Initial Setup/Import**

 ## **Set up your GA4 properties**
 Ensure that there is a GA4 property set up in Google Analytics.
-If there is no property configured, or to ensure your existing property is set up to work with this GTM container, please refer to the WoVG - GA4 Property Configuration - Base Container Version March 2022 document.
+If there is no property configured, or to ensure your existing property is set up to work with this GTM container, please refer to the [GA4 Configuration Instructions.](https://github.com/dpc-sdp/WoVG-GMP-360/blob/4aa45272ddb8b3f136685594bced2d69eb3f8181/GA360/README.md)

 ## **1 - Download the GTM Container Template**